forsti0506/a11y-sitechecker/README.md

     name: string;
-    cookieSelector?: string; // provide a selector for clicking cookie consent button (example: "[id*=cookie] a, [class*=cookie] a, [id*=cookie] button, [class*=cookie] button, [id*=didomi] button") cookieText?: string; //provides a text for cookie consent text (example: "^(Alle akzeptieren|Akzeptieren|Verstanden|Zustimmen|Okay|OK|Alle Cookies akzeptieren)$")
+    cookieSelector?: string; // provide a selector for clicking cookie consent button (example: "[id*=cookie] a, [class*=cookie] a, [id*=cookie] button, [class*=cookie] button, [id*=didomi] button") cookieText?: string; //provides a text for cookie consent text (example: "^(Alle akzeptieren|Akzeptieren|Verstanden|Zustimmen|Okay|OK|Alle Cookies akzeptieren)$") screenshotPadding?: number; //padding for making screenshots (Standardvalue is 10).
+Sometime you like to see more of the element, because you are using small elements, like icon Buttons to check
 }
 ```